How many active License To Carry permits are in Pennsylvania?

 Pennsylvania Sheriffs' Association can be contacted for additional information regarding the issuance of nonresident License to Carry permits.

-The sheriff has 45 days to conduct an investigation to determine an individual's eligibility to be issued a license.
-Included in the investigation is a background check conducted on the individual through the Pennsylvania Instant Check System (PICS) to determine if the records indicate the individual is prohibited by law.
-In accordance with 18 PA C.S. §6109, a sheriff may deny an individual the right to a License to Carry Firearms if there is reason to believe that the character and reputation of the individual are such that they would be likely to act in a manner dangerous to public safety.
+The sheriff has 45 days to conduct an investigation to determine a person’s eligibility for a license.
+During the investigation, a background check is completed by the Pennsylvania Instant Check System (PICS) to determine if the person is prohibited by law.
+In accordance with 18 PA C.S. §6109, a sheriff may deny a person the right to a License to Carry Firearms if there is reason to believe that the character and reputation of the person is such that they would act in a manner to endanger public safety.

-NOTE: A license to carry firearms is NOT a license to purchase.
-Individuals who purchase a firearm from a licensed dealer are required to have a background check conducted regardless of whether they have a license to carry firearms or not.
+NOTE: A license to carry is NOT a license to purchase.
+Persons who buy a firearm from a licensed dealer are still required to have a background check completed.

 A person who is otherwise eligible to possess a valid license under this chapter but carries a firearm in any vehicle or any person who carries a firearm concealed on or about his person, except in his place of abode or fixed place of business, without a valid and lawfully issued license and has not committed any other criminal violation commits a misdemeanor of the first degree.